 In addition, the accuracy involved with a sentinel node biopsy is comparable or better to those of ALND.
-Surgeons who are accustomed to the procedure can identify the sentinel lymph node in 85%-98% of patients.
-They can also accurately determine if the cancer is spreading in 95% of patients.
+Surgeons who are accustomed to the procedure can identify the sentinel lymph node in most patients.
+They can also accurately determine if the cancer is spreading in most patients.
 The false-negative rate (percentage of cases in which no cancer cells are found in the sentinel lymph node but are present in "downstream" nodes) is less than 5%.

 The way the pathologist processes and evaluates sentinel lymph nodes is different from how they would evaluate the nodes retrieved in an axillary dissection.
 Specifically, the pathologist looks at many more portions of the sentinel node and may perform special studies to enhance the ability to identify cancer cells on those nodes.
 This provides a more in-depth look at each sentinel node.